Layr-Labs/incredible-squaring-avs-rs/README.md

 ### Distributing equally across all operators

-First, start anvil in a separate terminal and deploy the contracts.
-To do that follow the instructions in [To run section](#to-run)
+First, start anvil in a separate terminal and deploy the contracts following the instructions in ["Deploy the contracts"](#deploy-the-contracts).

 Then, run the command: